deepsquare-io/workflow-catalog/workflows/stable-diffusion/README.md

 [Click here](https://docs.deepsquare.run/workflow/samples/stable-diffusion) to know more about the Stable-diffusion workflow in the documentation.

+## Usage

+Replace the variables environment and submit the job.
+A "transfer.deepsquare.run" will be temporarily available in the logs to extract the output.

 ## Design

 We designed the workflow as follows: